POPULATION (2020 estimate): 72,000

 LANGUAGES: English (official)

 Dominica is a democratic republic with two spheres of government: national and local.
 There is no provision for local government in the constitution and the main governing laws are the Town Council Act 1937, the Village Council Ordinance 1954, the Carib Council Act 1978, the City Council Act 1984 and the Canefield Urban Council Act 1984.
-The Ministry of Social Services, Community Development and Gender Affairs (MSSCDGA) is responsible for overseeing all local government, which comprises one city, one town and one urban council, 38 village councils and the Carib Council.
-Councils are empowered to levy house and land taxes and borrow a limited amount of money, while the central government’s contribution includes a revenue-matching grant and a standard grant.
+The Ministry of Social Services, Community Development and Gender Affairs is responsible for overseeing all local government, which comprises one city, one town and one urban council, 38 village councils and the Carib Council.
+In 2017 elections, 35.0% of councillors elected were female, and in 2013/14, local government expenditure was 0.9% of total government expenditure.
+Councils are empowered to levy house and land taxes and borrow a limited amount of money, while the national government’s contribution includes a revenue-matching grant and a standard grant.
 The main service for which local government is responsible, and which constitutes the major part of local government spending, is road maintenance.

 A final report on proposed local government reforms has been submitted to cabinet for its approval.
 The legislative review includes the formulation of a national policy on local government, a comprehensive Local Government Act, and harmonised by-laws.